 Whatever You Do...Don't Wait to Get Help

 If you think your marriage is in trouble, do not wait.
 Seek help as soon as possible.
 Plan to budget the money and time in this treatment.
 The longer you wait, the hard it will be to get your relationship back on track.
-Be sure to find professional couples counseling or attend a marriage course or weekend experience as soon as warning signs appear.

 *Article updated by Marni Feuerman